HealthBioscienceIDEAS/microscopy-novice/episodes/instance-segmentation-and-measurements.md

 In the Napari viewer you should see the image above.

-You are now ready to begin this lesson.
+We will now use Jupyter to make measurements with repeatable, well documented scripts.

 ## Our first measurement